 Alright, it's not that severe.
 Basically what it is is that if a ghost Blooms during a fight, the purple glowy effect causes minor fps drops and noticeable audio stutter, but it's still very much playable, so I doubt it deserves its own issue.

 #12 Updated by rigation over 7 years ago

 This game is very demanding because it has copy to RAM set in game.ini, anyway with an old e8400 and a gtx650ti, where you say there should be a slide show, I get around 27 fps - 90% speed using Direct3d (wich for me is as usual better than OpenGL in copy to RAM).

 If you wanna play it smoother set EFBToTextureEnable = True in game properties/edit config (but captured photographs in the album will be black), this almost doubles the above fps/speed for me.

-#15 Updated by pauldacheez about 7 years ago
+#15 Updated by pauldacheez over 7 years ago

 The "wrong size" warnings are normal for most games (someone should fix those, they're useless), but the "Unknown BP opcode" warnings might be a little more serious.